AlexandriaDAO/core/src/tests/lbryfun.md

 ### Architecture

 lbry.fun logic is a simplified fork of lbry.app's core logic.
-It however makes no secondary token, designed to accrue all generated value back to $ALEX.
+It however makes no fork of Alexandria Tokens, and is designed to accrue all generated value back to $ALEX.

 #### Core Canisters: